r-spatialecology/landscapemetrics/cran-comments.md

+# landscapemetrics 1.5.7
+Last minor update adjusting for `raster` package changes; the next update will remove the `raster` support.

 # landscapemetrics 1.5.6
 This is a re-submission.
 The below error has now been fixed `Specified C++11: please drop specification unless essential`